akuyper/L02-cart/README.md

 * logistic regression
 * ridge logistic regression

-Be sure to properly tune the ridge and logistic regression models.
+Be sure to properly tune all of these models, including any primary tuning parameters (e.g., `mtry`) or tuning parameters that appear relevant.
 Compare the estimated test errors for each model to determine which is best.